To become a great photographer (and get a well-paid photography job), just buying professional photography gear, will not be enough.

 Wedding photography and portrait are generally the best-paid freelance photography jobs.

 Unfortunately, freelance work means you are on and off the job.
-There may be times when you are overwhelmed with work, and there may be times you won't have an extra $10 in your pocket.
-Luckily, this is something you can do in your free time to generate some extra revenue, so you still get to keep your day job if you have one.
+There may be times when you are overwhelmed with work, and there may be times you won’t have an extra $10 in your pocket.

 You could also start building a side income stream by selling stock photos online.
-It may be not very lucrative in the beginning, but once you have a portfolio of few hundred images the dollars will start rolling in!
+It may be not very lucrative in the beginning, but once you have a portfolio of a few hundred images the dollars will start rolling in!